codefresh-io/cli-v2/docs/commands/cli-v2_git-source_create.md

 ## cli-v2 git-source create

-add a new git-source to an existing runtime
+Adds a new git-source to an existing runtime

 ```
-cli-v2 git-source create runtime_name git-source_name [flags]
+cli-v2 git-source create RUNTIME_NAME GITSOURCE_NAME [flags]
 ```

 ### Examples